laurentpayot/purescript-for-elm-developers/README.md

 ## Guards

 Guards consist of lines starting with `|` followed by a predicate.
-They can be used in functions:
+They can be used to make function definitions more readable:

 ```purs
 greater x y